-- Pros: With no seams along the gutter's length, it is impossible for the gutter to leak at mid-point (it can still leak over the top or at corner joints, though).
+With no seams along the gutter's length, it is impossible for the gutter to leak at mid-point (it can still leak over the top or at corner joints, though).

 Should one area of a seamless gutter fail, the entire length is affected.
 The entire length would need to be replaced or a section of it cut out and replaced independently.

-Shapes: K and Half-Round
+Gutter Shapes: K and Half-Round

 - K-Shape: The most popular gutter profile is called k-shape and has a look that is similar to crown molding found in house interiors.
 K-shape gutters can carry more water than half-round gutters.
-Due to the creases that runs the length, k-shape gutters are structurally strong.
+Due to the creases that run the length, k-shape gutters are structurally strong.

 - Fascia Shape: Fascia style gutters are tall and narrow; they encompass the entire height of the fascia.
 Fascia shape gutters can be difficult to clean due to their increased depth.

-- Half-Round Shape: With their u-shaped profile, half round gutters have more of a traditional look than k-shaped gutters.
+- Half-Round Shape: With their u-shaped profile, half-round gutters have more of a traditional look than k-shaped gutters.
 If copper is your material of choice, it will likely come in a half-round shape, as well.
 Half-round gutters carry less water than k-shape gutters.
 They extend far out from the fascia (as far as 6 inches), making them wider than they are tall (about 3 inches tall).